-The article focuses on two components: a protein called TRIM25, which discovered recently and which plays an important role in the human immune response to the influenza virus, and the NS1 protein, is present in all strains of influenza A.
+The article focuses on two components: a protein called TRIM25, which discovered recently and which plays an important role in the immune response to the human influenza virus, and the NS1 protein, is present in all strains of influenza A.

 With the help of a series of laboratory tests of a team of scientists have come to two conclusions.
 TRIM25 captures the unique structure of the flu virus and protect the body from its reproduction.
 The NS1, produced by the influenza virus can block TRIM25 function, allowing to bypass the immune response to influenza and to provoke disorder.